PNNL-Comp-Mass-Spec/ROSMAP103_TopDown/README.md

 * The raw mass spectrometry data can be downloaded at [MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp) repository by ***MSV000093728*** ID.

-* The clinical and pathological metadata is protected by Data User Agreement (DUA) of Rush Alzheimer's Disease Center ([RADC](https://www.radc.rush.edu/))
+* The clinical and pathological metadata is protected by Data Use Agreement (DUA) of Rush Alzheimer's Disease Center ([RADC](https://www.radc.rush.edu/))

 * The current repository provides the code for the trasparency of the data analysis.